Mylar balloon (geometry): Derivation

+The above equation has the following derivative:

+Thus, the surface area is given by the following:

+Solving the above integral yields $S = \pi^2r^2$.

 Surface geometry

 The ratio of the principal curvatures at every point on the mylar balloon is exactly 2, making it an interesting case of a Weingarten surface.
 Moreover, this single property fully characterizes the balloon.
 The balloon is evidently flatter at the axis of rotation; this point is actually has zero curvature in any direction.